-Kina Petroleum Ltd ("Kina", "KPL" or "the Company") was formed in 2009 to participate in the exploration and acquisition of oil and gas assets in PNG, and since its float in late 2011, has raised a total of US\$ 44 million with more than US\$ 7 million cash on hand at the end of 2016.
+Kina Petroleum Ltd ("Kina", "KPL" or "the Company") was formed in 2009 to participate in the exploration and acquisition of oil and gas assets in PNG, and since its float in late 2011, has raised over US\$ 48 million with nearly US\$ 9 million cash on hand at the end of 2017.
 As it has always done, Kina continues to leverage its large exploration position to support growth related activity in its licenses.
-This is despite the two year period to the end of 2016 presenting significant challenges because of a well documented decline in Oil price, coupled with uncertainty over the timing of extension of licenses which are foundations of our acreage portfolio.
+This is despite the two to three year period preceding the date of this report presenting significant challenges because of a well documented decline in Oil price, coupled with uncertainty over the timing of extension of licenses which are foundations of our acreage portfolio.